Nuno-Jesus/Make-A-Make/README.md

 We are currently making use of 3 directives:

 `ifeq` - compares the expanded value of the first field with the second one.
 If it evaluates to true, the nested block is added to the build.
-`else` - the lines below else are obeyed if the ifeq fails.
+`else` - if the `ifeq` directive evaluates to false, the lines below the `else` directive are obeyed.
 `endif` - marks the end of the conditional.

 Output: